codesport/admin-panel/README.md

 2. handleUpdate()

-    Updates the list first filtering out the item being edited from a copy existing list.
+    Updates the list by first removing the property being edited from a copy existing list.
 Afterwards, it concatenates the updated item the the copy.
 FInally, it uses setState() to actually update the masterList.
 Do note these are array maaipulation operations.
 If we were storing in a database.
 This functionality would be diferrent.

 ```JSX
     handleUpdate = (updates) =>{